theJugglingCompany.com

 Two hands: the left holds two glowing cyan juggling balls, the right holds a glowing devil stick being balanced and spun

-The devil stick (also called the flower stick) sits at the boundary between two different practices.
-Juggling balls are thrown objects that follow parabolic paths.
-The devil stick is never released - it is always in contact with the hand sticks that drive it.
+The devil stick (also called the devil stick or flower stick) represents a fundamentally different manipulation paradigm.
+Unlike balls, clubs, and rings which exist independently in the air during flight, the devil stick is always in contact with hand sticks.
+The juggler never lets it go.
 The skill is in the timing and angle of contact, not the release.

 This distinction matters for the sphere metaphor: a devil stick does not add arcs to the sphere.
 It adds a different kind of attention demand - continuous tactile feedback from the stick contacts rather than visual tracking of free-flying props.
 The cognitive system required is different.